 How To Monitor Tech Usage

+As someone parenting in the age of digital technology, it’s vital to enforce proper boundaries for your child regarding their use of smart devices.
 As your child gets older, it can be beneficial to slowly incorporate digital media into their lives.
 However, you still want to maintain some amount of monitoring and control over the media they consume.
 Very young kids shouldn’t have more than one or two hours of media time a day; you’ll want to establish rules that help them stick to that guideline.
 These rules will also teach them safe online usage practices for when they receive their first personal device, whether it be a smartwatch or cell phone.

 For a parent-approved, kid-friendly way to introduce your child to technology, reach out to TickTalk.
 Our kids’ smartwatches with calling are specially designed to provide your child with all the fun of owning a device without the risk of being online.
 With these products, you can give your child the freedom to explore their world and stay in touch with friends while keeping them safe.
 Contact us today to learn more about our watches and what they can do for your family.